shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/ErsatzicaWolfPrincess_2025.md

 “No, Mudrich!”

 “Huh?
 Oh… oh!”
 Mudrich slapped herself in the forehead.
 “Of course!
-If it can speed me up, it can also slow me down.
+If it can speed me *up*, it can also slow me *down*.
 But why would I want that?”

 “That’s what I want to ask Ersatzica.”